The architecture shows the flow of data from the web all the

 text file on a computer.
 With a few tweaks, this stand-alone

-into a Spring Boot application.
+into a Spring Boot application running in the cloud.

 5. Link Repository- The Link Repository extends JpaRepository